Understand threat intelligence concepts

 Want to experience Microsoft Defender for Endpoint?
 Sign up for a free trial.

 Multiple complex malicious events, attributes, and contextual information comprise advanced cybersecurity attacks.
 Identifying and deciding which of these activities qualify as suspicious can be a challenging task.
 Your knowledge of known attributes and abnormal activities specific to your industry is fundamental in knowing when to call an observed behavior as suspicious.

-With Microsoft 365 Defender, you can create custom threat alerts that can help you keep track of possible attack activities in your organization.
+With Microsoft Defender XDR, you can create custom threat alerts that can help you keep track of possible attack activities in your organization.
 You can flag suspicious events to piece together clues and possibly stop an attack chain.
 These custom threat alerts will only appear in your organization and will flag events that you set it to track.

 Before creating custom threat alerts, it's important to know the concepts behind alert definitions and indicators of compromise (IOCs) and the relationship between them.

 Alert definitions are contextual attributes that can be used collectively to identify early clues on a possible cybersecurity attack.
 These indicators are typically a combination of activities, characteristics, and actions taken by an attacker to successfully achieve the objective of an attack.
 Monitoring these combinations of attributes is critical in gaining a vantage point against attacks and possibly interfering with the chain of events before an attacker's objective is reached.